datacommonsorg/website/gke/README.md

     # Enable GCP services
     ./enable_services.sh

-    # Create a static IP for the domain
+    # Create a static IP for the domain (Skip this step if you are using apigee proxy)
     ./create_ip.sh

     # Create api key for web client maps and places API